DenisLabrecque/windows-uwp/windows-apps-src/design/controls-and-patterns/xaml-styles.md

 <CheckBox Content="Normal CheckBox" Margin="5"/>
 ```

-This would only effect that one “Special CheckBox” on the page where that control existed.
+This would only affect that one “Special CheckBox” on the page where that control existed.

 ## Modify the default system styles

 You should use the styles that come from the Windows Runtime default XAML resources when you can.
-When you have to define your own styles, try to base your styles on the default ones when possible (using based-on styles as explained earlier, or start by editing a copy of the original default style).
+When you must define your own styles, try to base your styles on the defaults when possible (using based-on styles as explained earlier, or start by editing a copy of the original default style).

 ## The template property